shiyoukh/cf_ai_agent/README.md

 An intelligent real-time chatbot powered by **Llama 3.3 (70B Instruct)** on **Cloudflare Workers AI**.
 This project runs a streaming chat agent with task scheduling and multi-session memory using Durable Objects, fully deployable on Cloudflare.

+This project is now live on chatbot.shiyoukh.com!
+I am currently self-hosting it.

 ---

 ## 🚀 Features